-Student Placement Australia New Zealand is committed to reducing our carbon footprint to help contribute to a more sustainable future.
+Student Exchange Australia New Zealand Ltd is committed to reducing our carbon footprint to help contribute to a more sustainable future.
 We do this by:

 For a range of other ideas which you could try to implement in your household, visit the Carbon Reduction Institute’s page for individuals and families.

 We have included some additional information for you below, to provide an overview of what climate change and global warming is all about.
 This information comes from both the Australian Department of Climate Change, WWF Australia and the New Zealand Ministry for the Environment.

 Climate change is one of the greatest economic, social, and environmental challenges of our time.
 Expert scientific evidence confirms that human activity is altering the climate.
 This is changing rainfall patterns, reducing water availability in Australia and increasing the frequency of severe weather events such as bushfires and storms.
 1

 Globally, 11 of the last 12 years have been among the 12 warmest in the history of global surface temperature records.